hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/04_prioritization-gemini.md

 **Exercise**

 1. Try running the query in the example above and pipe (`|`) the results to `less`.
 What is returned to you?
-How many variants are SNPs?
+2. How many of the variants are SNPs?
 2. Modify the `where` clause in your query in Q#1 to instead find out how many variants are indels (*hint: type = 'indel'*)

 ***